VA Home Loans: The Complete Guide for Veterans

 What Is a VA Loan?

 A VA loan is a mortgage guaranteed by the Department of Veterans Affairs.
 Like FHA loans, the VA does not lend money directly.
-Instead, VA-approved lenders such as DirectLender.com originate and fund the loans, and the VA provides a guarantee to the lender that covers a portion of the loan if the borrower defaults.
-This guarantee allows lenders to offer exceptional terms, including zero down payment and no private mortgage insurance.
+Instead, VA-approved lenders originate and fund the loans, and the VA provides a guarantee that covers a portion of the loan if the borrower defaults.
+This guarantee allows lenders to offer exceptional terms.

 Who Is Eligible for a VA Loan?

 Eligibility is based on your military service.
-You may be eligible if you served 90 consecutive days of active duty during wartime (Gulf War era includes September 2001 to present).
-You served 181 consecutive days of active duty during peacetime.
-You served 6 or more years in the National Guard or Reserves.
-You were discharged due to a service-connected disability, hardship, certain medical conditions, or reduction in force, regardless of length of service.
+You may be eligible if you served 90 consecutive days of active duty during wartime, 181 consecutive days during peacetime, 6 or more years in the National Guard or Reserves, or were discharged due to a service-connected disability.

 It is important to note that eligibility is based on service, not on credit score, income, or other financial factors.
-Even if you have had financial difficulties, your military service still entitles you to the VA loan benefit.
 The financial qualification, such as credit score and debt-to-income ratio, is evaluated separately by the lender.

 How Do I Get My Certificate of Eligibility?

 Through your lender.
 This is the fastest method.
-At DirectLender.com, we can pull your COE electronically in minutes through the VA's Web LGY system.
+Lenders in the DirectLender.com marketplace can pull your COE electronically in minutes through the VA's Web LGY system.

 Through the VA eBenefits website.
 You can request and download your COE online at va.gov.